Reminders November 20-23

 Anabaptist History: This Anabaptist history course will explore the origins of the Anabaptist movement in the midst of the Protestant Reformation.
 We will also look at the different forms the movement took into Mennonites, Amish, and Hutterites.
 We will be using the book Remembering Anabaptist Reformers by Ed Bontrager.
 Some book copies will be provided, but participants are encouraged to purchase their own when possible.
 Facilitated by Kerry Strayer in Room 24.

 My Soul Cries Out: This informal gathering will provide space for lament, connection and creativity in the midst of political turmoil and widespread fear.
 Each gathering will ground itself in a particular intention such as lament, nourishment, humor.
 We will offer an opening ritual, followed by moments of meditative quiet, open conversation, crafting/creating/coloring options and a closing ritual.
 Participants are encouraged to engage in the ways that feel most personally restorative.
 Join every week,or drop-in as you wish.
-Facilitated by Cindy Fath and Bethany Davey in the library.
+Facilitated by Cindy Fath and Bethany Davey in the Upper Room.

 Inquirers Class (meets Nov-Dec): This six-week Christian Education class will explore the basics of Christian faith in an Anabaptist/Mennonite perspective, as well as provide an overview of the story and life of Columbus Mennonite Church.
 The class is open to anyone, with a special invitation to new attenders and those considering membership at CMC.
 Led by Pastor Joel Miller in Room 22.
 Class dates: Nov 9, 16, 23, Dec 14, 21.